Logan Wright: Career

 In addition, Logan Wright made significant contributions to areas like tracheotomy dependence, encopresis, and medication refusal.
 To gain better financial security he also left his academic position in 1979 and franchised sixty-six Sonic fast-food restaurants.
 After his death the SPP renamed the Distinguished Research Contribution in Pediatric Psychology Award to the Logan Wright Distinguished Research Award.

-Logan Wright worked alongside many noteworthy Psychologists including Dorethea Ross and Lee Salk.
-Both Psychologists made significant contributions to the field with Dorothea assisting Bandura and her sister Sheila with the Bobo clown aggression model and Lee Salk assisted with the SPP foundation as well as influencing specialized training and advocacy.
-Logan Wright also was given a unique opportunity being Native American in the field to assist in increasing cultural competency and awareness.
+Wright worked alongside several notable psychologists, including Dorothea Ross and Lee Salk.
+Ross contributed to research on social learning, including work with Albert Bandura and Sheila Ross on the Bobo doll experiments.
+Salk was involved with the Society for the Prevention of Cruelty to Children (SPCC) and contributed to training and advocacy in child development and welfare.
+As a Native American in the field, Wright also contributed to efforts aimed at increasing cultural competency and awareness within psychology.

-Logan Wright recognized the importance of understanding cultural differences in healthcare including the mistrust towards medical practitioners (White men) by native tribes in rural Oklahoma including the Osage.
+Wright recognized the importance of understanding cultural differences in healthcare including the mistrust towards medical practitioners (White men) by native tribes in rural Oklahoma including the Osage.
 Logan Wright believed that his heritage heightened his awareness of the cultural nuances when working with diverse pediatric populations.
-Because of his person-centered approach, he emphasized the need for psychologists to be culturally competent and respectful of patient’s backgrounds.
+Because of his person-centered approach, he emphasized the need for psychologists to be culturally competent and respectful of patient's backgrounds.

 Wright advocated for the well-being of indigenous children and his interventions considered the specific needs and challenges faced by Native American youth.
 He worked on the reservations to ensure that psychological services were accessible and culturally relevant for these communities.
 Being part of the Osage Nation, Wright actively engaged with Native Americans communities, collaborating with tribal leaders, educators, and healthcare providers to improve mental health services for indigenous children once again.

-As the first known American Indian to serve as the president of the American Psychological Association (APA), encountered both opportunities and obstacles while advocating for Native American youth.
-Some of the challenges he faced were establishing representation and trying to increase visibility for Native American psychologists and their contributions.
-Advocating for representation within professional organizations and academia may have been incredibly challenging due to underrepresentation.
-Navigating the difficulty of balancing cultural sensitivity with evidence-based practices was crucial and probably not practiced much in his time.
-Wright had to navigate cultural nuances while promoting behavioral interventions in pediatric care.
-Wright worked to address these disparities by advocating for accessible and culturally relevant psychological services.
-Logan Wright was a trailblazer, and his legacy continues to inspire progress in psychology and cohesion within Indigenous communities.
+As the first known American Indian to serve as president of the American Psychological Association (APA), Wright encountered both opportunities and challenges while advocating for Native American youth.
+These included efforts to increase representation and visibility of Native American psychologists and their contributions within professional organizations and academia, where they were historically underrepresented.
+His work also involved promoting culturally informed psychological services and addressing disparities in access to care.
+Wright contributed to advancing cultural competency in psychology, particularly in the context of pediatric behavioral interventions.